Our frequently asked questions page should be able to answer that for you!

 Private patients – EFTPOS with the HICAPS facility is available for direct claims with your health fund leaving only the gap to pay on the day.

-Please note, all our Remedial Massage Therapists have completed a government certified course, however, not all massage therapists can register with all health funds.
+Please note, all our Remedial Massage Therapists have completed a government certified course.
+Not all massage therapists however can register with all health funds.
 Some funds will not recognise some courses but will recognise others.
-It is best to check with our reception team if you are unsure and specifically would like to claim your massage.
+It is best to check with our reception team if you and would like to claim your massage on private health.

 Medicare Patients – payments for the Enhanced Primary Care (EPC) or Chronic Disease Management (CDM) programs require full payment on the day of consultation.
-Your claim will be processed on the spot and Medicare will deposit your rebate into your account if you are set up for this (this is only available for osteopathy when referred specifically).
+Your claim will be processed on the spot and Medicare will deposit your rebate into your account. you must be set up for this (this is only available for physiotherapy and osteopathy when referred specifically).

 We use our discretion to apply ‘bulk billing.’

-DVA patients – these patients are ‘bulk billed,’ so no payment is required on the day (This is only available for osteopathy.
-DVA gold cards do not require specific referral, however, white cards do).
+DVA patients – these patients are ‘bulk billed,’ so no payment is required on the day .
+This is only available for osteopathy and physiotherapy.
+DVA gold cards do not require specific referral, however, white cards do.

-Work cover patients – these patients are ‘bulk billed,’ so no payment is required on the day (This is only available for osteopathy and acupuncture when referred specifically).
+Work cover patients – these patients are ‘bulk billed,’ so no payment is required on the day.
+This is only available for osteopathy, physiotherapy and acupuncture when referred specifically).

 Motor Accident patients – claims can be made but need to be discussed prior to commencing any treatment.
 Typically your GP will refer you for an agreed and specific course of treatment.
 You will ordinarily pay the full fee on the day of consultation and claim through your insurer.